- An unwritten law: Tipping in Germany

-However, as all restaurants and cafes deal with tipping differently, it is always a good idea to ask the waiter what the best way to tip is.
+However, as all restaurants and cafes deal with tipping differently, it's always a good idea to ask the waiter for the best way to tip.

 How the tip reaches the employee also varies.
-For instance, their boss can transfer the tips earned at the end of the month with their salary.
-Nonetheless, legally he doesn’t have to include it in the payroll as it is the guest’s thank you for overall excellent service.
-The tip can also be given to the employee from the cashier directly after a card payment is made.
+Their boss can transfer the tips earned along with their monthly salary, but legally doesn’t have to, as it is the guest’s thank you for overall excellent service.
+They can also give tips from the cashier directly to the employee after a card payment is made.

-To this day, this ongoing issue of how much to tip has proven to be controversial.
-But there are basic rules in place that can be followed to avoid disappointed faces or even insulting someone at home or abroad.
+To this day, it's often unclear how much to tip.
+But there are basic rules you can follow to avoid disappointing or insulting someone at home or abroad.

 Key points to remember about tipping: